disce-omnes/eslint-config-base/README.md

 ## Style rules

 - camelCase is enforced for variable names
-- Some non-specific variable names (e.g. data) are discouraged
+- Some non-specific variable names (e.g. res) are discouraged
 - With a few exceptions variable & property name length is bounded between 3 & 30
 - comments are uncapitalized
-- Each variable declaration requires separate keyword
+- Each variable declaration requires a separate keyword
 - Function expressions are forbidden (prefer function declarations)
 - Callbacks as arrow functions are preferred
 - Object destructuring is preferred
 - Imports are sorted
 - Object keys are sorted if there are more than 10 of them
+- Blank lines are required between certain statement (e.g. before throw)